Terse Verse

 Of the silly, there was the time when the Barnum & Bailey circus dwarf Lya Graf sat on J.P.
 Morgan’s lap while he was waiting to testify before the Senate Banking Committee…

 HE DIDN’T BANK ON THIS…J.P.
 Morgan was paid a visit by Barnum & Bailey circus dwarf Lya Graf, prior to his testimony before the Senate Banking Committee on June 1, 1933.
-(NY Magazine)
+(New York Magazine)

 White also noted the passing of Texas Guinan.
 Known as “Queen of the Nightclubs,” she was a fixture on the Manhattan speakeasy scene throughout the Roaring Twenties and a reliable source of nightlife headlines.
 White also recalled George Bernard Shaw’s controversial speech at the crowded Metropolitan Opera House, during which he referred to American financiers as “lunatics” and called the U.S. Constitution a “charter of anarchism.”